willis240/willis240.github.io/README.md

 - Researched what makes a healthy network
 - Created a list of materials we have and a list of materials we need for the Solar Test Site Maintenance

+#### June 26

+- Made a program which uses Pythonping to ping a specified website and provides min, max, avg time values to the tig-playground

 ## About Me

 Currently, I am a college student working toward a Bachelors Degree in Computer Science.
 Though I do not have specific plans for what I intend to do after obtaining my degree, I intend to pursue a job in the Computer Science career field to further my skills following graduation.